DiracSea/ErErLiu/KNN/src/main/java/report.md

 # CS226 Assignment 2: MapReduce
 1. Which InputFormat did you use in the MapReduce program?

 2. What is the input and output format of the map function?
+Input: Text, DoubleWritable

+Output: Text, DoubleWritable

 3. What is the logic of the map function?

+Read one line as point.
+The line number is Key LongWritable:key.
+The Value is Text: value.
+Extract information from input and split it by ","
+The First one is Index, its type is String
+The Second one and Third one are x and y.
+Calculate each distance between q and p_i

-4. If a combiner function is used, what is the signature of the combiner function (input and output) and what is its logic?
+1. If a combiner function is used, what is the signature of the combiner function (input and output) and what is its logic?

 5. If a reduce function is used, what is the signature of the reduce function (input and